CI/CD Integration

 displayName: BuildDocker Build

-depvault ci pull --format env --output .env
+depvault ci pull --output .

-docker build --secret id=env,src=.env -t myapp .
+docker build --secret id=env,src=apps/backend/.env -t myapp .

-rm .envFROM node:20-alpine AS build
+rm apps/backend/.envFROM node:20-alpine AS build

 WORKDIR /app